Case Dismissal & Expungement

-You will not be allowed to own or possess a firearm until you would otherwise be able to do so.
+You will not be allowed to own or possess a firearm without an expungement or dismissal.

 Your dismissed convictions can still be used to increase your punishment in future criminal cases.

-Your prior convictions can still affect your driving privileges.
+Your prior convictions can still effect your driving privileges.